-Notes: This table suggests that the positive statistically and economically significant association between intra-ethnic diversity, as predicted by the distance to East Africa (see section 3.2), and economic specialization is not mediated by the existence of a (pre-industrial) State.
+Notes: This table shows the positive statistically and economically significant association between intra-ethnic diversity (based on consonant inventories) and economic specialization, by instrumenting intra-ethnic diversity with the distance to East Africa (see section 3.2).
 These results are robust to accounting for the set of basic geographical controls of Table 1 and the extended set of confounders from Table 2.
 Standardized coefficients.
-Bootstrapped standard error estimates are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.
+Heteroskedasticity robust standard error estimates are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.